godotengine/godot-docs/classes/class_transform2d.rst

 - :ref:`Transform2D<class_Transform2D>` **inverse** **(** **)**

-Returns the inverse of the transform, under the assumption that the transformation is composed of rotation and translation (no scaling, use affine_inverse for transforms with scaling).
+Returns the inverse of the transform, under the assumption that the transformation is composed of rotation and translation (no scaling, use :ref:`affine_inverse<class_Transform2D_method_affine_inverse>` for transforms with scaling).

 ----